About Blue Cash Preferred by American Express

 We want to make sure you have all the information you need to make a good decision about your next credit card, so let’s get started.

-What Are the Ongoing Benefits to This Card?
+What Are the Ongoing Benefits of Blue Cash Preferred Credit Card?

 The big plus of the Blue Cash Preferred is, of course, the cash back.
 Like we mentioned before, different purchases get different amounts of rewards: